zsytssk/open-path/README.md

 ## open-path package

-open url or path use one shortcut
+use one shortcut open url or path under cursor

 ## Keymap